khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <br>

 ## assignment
-In essence, the digital portfolio to submit has 4 parts:
+In essence, the digital portfolio to submit has four parts:

 1. di-reflection (weighed as 40% of your overall mark)
-    - reflection on how you can develop your digital identities
+    - reflection on how you can develop your digital identity/identities
     - a short essay (words: between 750 - 1000 words)
 2. website (40%)
     - a basic website for your professional identity or project
 3. self-and peer-assessment (10%)
-    - assessing your and someone else's progress with the marking rubric
+    - assessing your and someone else's progress with the module's marking rubric
 4. portfolio overview (10%)
     - a submission with a clear/logical structure